 Singaporean women aged 50-years old and above are eligible for subsidised mammogram for breast cancer.

 Subsidies for Breast Cancer screening are only available every two years.
-Blue/Orange CHAS cardholders get to enjoy more subsidies that are provided by Singapore Cancer Society which may be subject to changes.
+Blue/Orange CHAS cardholders get to enjoy more subsidies that are provided by Singapore Cancer Society, which may be subject to changes.

 If you are 50 years old and above, you can use your Medisave or the Medisave account of an immediate family member for your mammogram under the Medisave500 scheme.
+However, note that the HealthHub website recommends that women aged 40 to 49 go for a mammogram once a year.

-Subsidised Price | |
+| Subsidised Price | |

-Pioneer Generation (before 1950) | $25 |
+| Pioneer Generation (before 1950) | $25 |

-Merdeka Generation (1950 to 1959) | $37.50 |
+| Merdeka Generation (1950 to 1959) | $37.50 |

-Blue/Orange CHAS Card | $25 |
+| Blue/Orange CHAS Card | $25 |

-Green CHAS | $50 |
+| Green CHAS | $50 |

-Singaporean Citizen | $50 |
+| Singaporean Citizen | $50 |

 #3 Colorectal Cancer Screening